bitfocus/companion-module-renewedvision-propresenter-api/companion/HELP.md

 This "**ProPresenter API**" module allows you to remotely control ProPresenter via it's <a href="https://openapi.propresenter.com" target="_blank">public API</a>

-If you like learning from videos I am building a <a href="https://youtube.com/playlist?list=PLfD8xdMvz-lhwcoJOOJ7G8qTEb_XXp6v4&si=2jViRELfYAFOUwYy" target="_blank">Youtube Playlist</a> of videos where you can learn more - including some walkthroughs of pretty advanced setups.
+If you like learning from videos - I am (slowly) building a <a href="https://youtube.com/playlist?list=PLfD8xdMvz-lhwcoJOOJ7G8qTEb_XXp6v4&si=2jViRELfYAFOUwYy" target="_blank">Youtube Playlist</a> of videos where you can learn more.
+In time, I plan to include some walkthroughs of some pretty advanced setups.
 *But DON'T skip reading this help file! 😀*

 ![StreamDeck1.png](help-images/ProModule-StreamDeck1.png)